 My views might change or not as time goes by.
 At the end of the day, my #1 recommendation is this: do your homework and never invest in anything blindly!

 And if you do decide to invest in this simply because you might feel you are missing out – make sure any money you allocate is “play money” and something that you can afford to lose.

 Questions?
 Comments?
 Know of anyone that has invested in Bitcoin?
 Share below!

 Upcoming Courses and Educational Resources:

-- Stock Market Investing for Beginners – The spring edition of this course sold out and is currently closed for new students.
-If you wish to join the next edition, make sure your name is on the waiting list.
+- Stock Market Investing for Beginners – If you wish to join the next edition, make sure your name is on the waiting list.

 - New to investing and looking for a guide that’ll explain all your options?
 Check out this excellent resource.

 - Looking for an awesome book to get started?
 Check out our Amazon Bestseller.